shved/bureau/README.md

 # Bureau 🗃️
 Bureau is the key-value database based on LSM tree.
 The project has two goals.
 First, it helps me getting comfortable with Rust language.
 Second, I'm really curious about databases internals (currently going through an excellent set of lectures [here](https://youtube.com/playlist?list=PLSE8ODhjZXjaKScG3l0nuOiDTTqpfnWFf&si=kDk7n-zLPoWhAbBy)) and this project is just my lab puppet to put my fingers into it.
+A brief coverage of the most interesting implementation outcomes goes further.
 So, obviously this is not a production grade database.
 Given that, there is a list of what it does not do:
 - does not support delete key
 - does not support complex data types (e.g. collections)
 - does not support any authentication facility